 Next, you’ll want to include a writing instrument that your child greatly enjoys using.
 If they enjoy the feel of the instrument in their hands or the way it feels as it’s marked across the paper, they are much more likely to want to use it and use it often.
 For my own daughter, this turned out to be some very lovely thin-lined permanent marker pens.
 They come in an array of colors and can be found in any scrapbook section of your local craft store.

 Those two items are the only necessary pieces to the nature notebook and if that’s all that’s ever needed, that’s okay!
 But let your child know that embellishments are welcome.
 In addition to sketches, they can include pressed flowers, leaf rubbings, brochures from vacations or travel, cutouts from a magazine, newspaper, or postcard, or any one of a million other things that seem special and noteworthy to them.
 After all notebook and, it is their notebook and should reflect their thinking.

 The objective is to study nature as God created it.
-Many supplemental resources available to you approach nature based on the theory of evolution.
+Many supplemental resources available to your approach to nature based on the theory of evolution.
 You can combat that mythical concept by using materials that teach Bible truth available from our vendors at Great Homeschool Conventions.